tahrir94/AnalyzingGoTDataset/README.md

 # AnalyzingGoTDataset
 Analysis of kaggle dataset using Python packages for data wrangling, visualization, and logistic regression.
-I used PyCharm IDE with Ananconda3 for debugging and running the code.
+I used PyCharm IDE with Ananconda3 interpreter for debugging and running the code.

 The csv file "battles.csv" needs to be downloaded into the root folder from: https://www.kaggle.com/mylesoneill/game-of-thrones/data?select=battles.csv